 When the crust turns golden, the strudel is ready.
 Take it out of the oven, let it cool slightly, cut it into pieces and serve dusted with confectioner’s sugar.

 You can find the recipe for my Homemade Apple Strudel from scratch here.
-This is the one you see in the pictures.
+This is the one you see in the pictures above.

 If you prefer an apple strudel without any walnuts, try my recipe for original Viennese apple strudel, which I posted a few years ago.